From the Allergic Living archives.

 “You ask people up north how many times they have taken ticks off themselves, and they say, ‘I don’t remember ever taking a tick off myself.’
 But I do it almost every day,” says Platts-Mills.

-But at least there’s one small upside to living in an area infested with ticks, he says, and that is researchers have no problem finding patients to study.
+But at least there’s one small upside to living in an area infested with ticks, he says, and that is researchers have no problem finding patients with beef allergy to study.
 “All I have to do is open my e-mail in the morning.”